sybila/biodivine-sketchbook/README.md

 You can follow this [detailed tutorial](https://jonaskruckenberg.github.io/tauri-docs-wip/development/testing.html) for setup.
 In short, you should install `tauri-driver` (with `cargo install tauri-driver`), and then you will need either `WebKitWebDriver` on Linux or `Microsoft Edge Driver` on Windows (make sure that you have updated Microsoft Edge too).
 The mocha test runner can be installed with `npm install mocha chai selenium-webdriver`.
 To run the tests, first build the app with `cargo tauri build` and then use `npx mocha` (you might need a longer timeout, like `npx mocha --timeout 10000`).
 The framework was tested on Windows with `Microsoft Edge WebDriver` version `130.0.2849.89`.

+### Benchmarks

+The benchmark models, results, and more details are in `data/benchmarks`.
+There is also a README with further instructions, you can follow it.
+Tldr, to run the performance benchmarks, you can use python and execute them all with `python3 run_performance_eval.py`.